rmullin7286/advent-of-code-2024/docs/Haskell.md

 `(>>=) :: (Monad m) => m a -> (a -> m b) -> m b`

 So it accepts on the left hand a Monad or action that can produce a value of type a, and binds it to a function on the right hand that takes an a and produces a monad or action that produces values of type b.
-The whole resulting action is then produces type b.
+The whole resulting action is produces type b.
 It's a little bit like a more complicated version of the `.` operator.
 In this case the Monad is `IO`, so you can instead think of it as

 `(>>=) :: IO a -> (a -> IO b) -> IO b`